Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Jacksonville or Tampa; private network extensions available.
+Direct Cloud On-Ramps0 – as of December 2025Nearest major on-ramps are in Jacksonville or Miami.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Gainesville as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the nearest major hubs in Jacksonville or Tampa.
-This is typically achieved through private network interconnects, wave services, or other Layer 2 transport options.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in the immediate metro area as of December 2025.
+Organizations typically access AWS, Google Cloud (GCP), or Microsoft Azure via private transport or wavelength services connecting to the nearest major interconnection hubs in Jacksonville or Miami.

 Power Analysis